larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 22:18
 Certainly emotions and feelings are the product of the nervous system.
 They involve the activity of neurons.
 22:25
 But as I mentioned earlier, neurons are electrically active but they also release chemicals.
-And there's a certain category of chemicals
+And **there's a certain category of chemicals
 22:33
 that has a very profound influence on our emotional states.
 22:39
-They're called neuromodulators.
+They're called neuromodulators**.
 And those neuromodulators have names that probably you've heard of before.
 22:44
 Things like dopamine and serotonin and acetylcholine, epinephrine.
 22:49
-Neuromodulators are really interesting because they bias which neurons are likely to be active 22:55 and which ones are likely to be inactive.
-A simple way to think about neuromodulators is they are sort of like playlists 23:02 that you would have on any kind of device where you're going to play particular categories of music.
+**==Neuromodulators== are really interesting because they ==bias which neurons are likely to be active== 22:55
+==and which ones are likely to be inactive==.
+A simple way to think about neuromodulators is they ==are sort of like playlists==
+23:02
+that you would have on any kind of device ==where you're going to play particular categories of music==.**
 23:08
 So for instance, dopamine, which is often discussed as the molecule of reward or joy, it is involved in reward.
 23:16